-Textbooks and Instructional Materials Assurance (Flexible Focus Fund) Jeffe rson County (275) Public District - FY 2021 - District Funding Assurances - Rev 0 Th e LEA assures the that it will comply with the following provisions: 1.
-The local school district certifies that the textbook/instructional materials purchasing plans for all schools serving grades P-8 have been approved by the appropriate school councils and the local board of education and are on file in the district office.
-The plans address the requirements as stated in KRS 156.439 and 704 KAR 3:455.
-N/A • 2.
-The local school district certifies that an annual report and summary of expenditures for textbooks and instructional materials is available on the district's MUNIS report.
-The annual report addresses the requirements as stated in KRS 156.439 and 704 KAR 3:455.
-N/A • • he LEA assures the that it will comply with the following provisions: 1.
-The local school district has in operation and available for public inspection local board approved policies and procedures which address each requirement in 704 KAR 3:285 (Sections 1-10), the administrative regulation for programs for the gifted and talented, and are consistent with KRS 157.200, 157.224, 157.230 and 704 KAR 3:440.
-Yes • 2.
-The local school district adheres to the definitions in Section 1 of 704 KAR 3:285 for primary through grade twelve (12).
-Yes 3.
-The local school district's policies and procedures are consistent with the requirements of 704 KAR 3:285, Section 3, as they relate to the identification and diagnosis of gifted characteristics, behaviors and talent, and determination of eligibility for services.
+Bullitt County (071) Public District - FY 2021 - District Funding Assurances - Rev 0 basis for denying services to said student.

+\ The LEA assures the that it will comply with the following provisions:

+The local school district has in operation and available for public inspection local board Yes approved policies and procedures which address each requirement in 704 KAR 3:285 (Sections 1-10), the administrative regulation for programs for the gifted and talented, and are consistent with KRS 157.200, 157.224, 157.230 and 704 KAR 3:440.
+The local school district adheres to the definitions in Section 1 of 704 KAR 3:285 for primary Yes through grade twelve (12).
+The local school district's policies and procedures are consistent with the requirements of Yes 704 KAR 3:285, Section 3, as they relate to the identification and diagnosis of gifted characteristics, behaviors and talent, and determination of eligibility for services.
 The local school district has implemented its policies and procedures so that identification and determination of eligibility for services includes a combination of informal measures, formal measures, and objective-based eligibility criteria.
 Identification and determination of eligibility is based on students' individual needs, interests and abilities.
 The local school district provides a system for diagnostic screening and identification of strengths, gifted behaviors and talents which provides equal access for racial and ethnic minorities, disadvantaged children, and children with disabilities.
-Once a student is informally selected and placed in the talent pool, the local school district does not use a single assessment instrument as the basis for denying services to said student.
-Yes
+Once a student is informally selected and placed in the talent pool, the local school district does not use a single assessment instrument as the